-Uptown Neighborhood Information
+Uptown Neighborhood History

 The Uptown New Orleans Historic District, listed on the National Register of Historic Places, defines Uptown broadly: from the Mississippi River to South Claiborne and from Jackson Avenue to Broadway.
 Using this broad definition, Uptown would thus encompass several other historic neighborhoods, such as the Garden District and the Irish Channel.
 Another, more restrained delineation of Uptown’s boundaries is offered by the Greater New Orleans Community Data Center, which defines the neighborhood as bounded by Napoleon Avenue, Magazine Street, Jefferson Avenue and LaSalle Street.